-That’s a statement of shocking ignorance.
-A good Christian book is simply good preaching and teaching in printed format.
+That’s a statement of ignorance.
+A good Christian book is simply good preaching and teaching.

-While it is true that there are many heretical books available in the average Christian bookstore (and we have warned about that in our video presentation and free eBook “Dangers in Christian Bookstores”), and while it is true that we must weigh every book by the infallible standard of God’s Word, it is ridiculous to discredit the value of good books.
+While it is true that there are heretical books available in the average Christian bookstore (we have warned about that in our video presentation and free eBook “Dangers in Christian Bookstores”), and while it is true that we must weigh every book by the infallible standard of God’s Word, it is not true that books themselves are wrong.

 The apostle Paul was a student to the end of his life.
 Even when in prison awaiting his death, he said to Timothy, “The cloke that I left at Troas with Carpus, when thou comest, bring with thee, and the books, but especially the parchments.”
 (2 Timothy 4:13).